 Family income is a good measure of child well-being.
 Children whose families have higher incomes tend to do better in school and show better behavioral and social adjustment.
 A stable and adequate income allows parents to buy books and educational toys, involve children in cultural activities, and purchase better child care.
-Insufficient income, on the other hand, is a cause of stress and can lead to less parental warmth and responsiveness.^{1,2}
+Too little income, on the other hand, is a cause of stress and can lead to less parental warmth and responsiveness.^{1,2}

-In Memphis and Shelby County, families with children have lower incomes than families without children (Figure 5).
-The median annual income of families without children in Shelby County is nearly \$12,000 more than that of families with children.
-In Memphis, families without children earn approximately \$20,000 more per year than families with children.
+Figure 5 shows that across Shelby County, families with children have lower incomes than families without children.
+The median income of families without children is about \$16,000 more than that of families with children.
+When we consider only families living within Memphis, the gap is even larger: almost \$20,000.